JuergenGutsch/blog/_source/_posts/2015-12-07-using-yeoman-to-create-aspnet5-projects.md

 ---
 layout: post
-title: "Using Yeoman to create ASP.NET 5 projects"
+title: "Using Yeoman to create ASP.​NET 5 projects"
 teaser: "To quick start a new ASP.NET 5 project, we know the wizards in Visual Studio 2015.
 But how can you quickly setup a new project on Linux or Mac?
 This blog post is about Yeoman, a cross platform command line tool to scaffold a new project"
 author: "Jürgen Gutsch"
 comments: true